-Child Nutrition Reauthorization (CNR) provides Congress with an opportunity every five years to improve and strengthen the child nutrition and school meal programs so they better meet the needs of our nation’s children in pre-school, school-based, and out-of-school time settings.
-While the current law, the Healthy, Hunger-Free Kids Act of 2010 (Public Law 111-296), expired on September 30, 2015, the programs continue to operate.
+Every five years, Child Nutrition Reauthorization (CNR) provides Congress with an opportunity to improve and strengthen the child nutrition and school meal programs.
+Although the current law, the Healthy, Hunger-Free Kids Act of 2010 (Public Law 111-296), expired on September 30, 2015, the programs continue to operate.

 50 to 40: Expanding Access to the Child Nutrition Programs

-During the 114th Congress (2015–2016), there were several bills that were introduced for consideration for Child Nutrition Reauthorization (CNR).
-The bills are not expected to become law, but by co-sponsoring these bills, Members of Congress can show their support for the provisions of these bills to be included in the final CNR bill.
+During the 116th Congress (2019–2020), there were several bills that were introduced for consideration for Child Nutrition Reauthorization (CNR).
+The bills were not expected to become law, but by co-sponsoring these bills, Members of Congress show their support for the provisions of these bills to be included in the final CNR bill.